 - Figure 3 – Britannia Mine Post-Mining Conditions

 - Figure 4 – Britannia Mine Necessary Pollution Prevention Measures

-The Britannia Mine site is being remediated by the provincial government with Golder Associates contracted as the project manager.
+The Britannia Mine site is being remediated by the provincial government.

 Remediation efforts are on the site’s water treatment plant for treating the acid mine drainage to remove metals before discharging into the environment.
 The core remediation project phases are: